srhill12/movie-recommender-test/README.md

 ## Project Structure

-- `Movie_Recommendation_System.ipynb`: Jupyter notebook for loading data, training the model, and generating recommendations for a user.
+- `test-movie-recommender-utilities.ipynb`: Jupyter notebook for loading data, training the model, and generating recommendations for a user.
 - `utils.py`: Python script containing utility functions for data processing, model training, and recommendation generation.

 ## Installation